-Robert and I have been house hunting for over six months and we’ve finally found a place!
-But it’s not anything close to being the seven room apartment of my dreams, and I’m going to have to embrace the art of small space living in Europe like I’ve never embraced any aspect of European living before!
+Robert and I have finally given up on house hunting!
+I’ve finally put my dreams of a seven room apartment on hold, and I’m going to embrace the art of small space living in Europe like I’ve never embraced any aspect of European living before!
 (Except maybe the six weeks paid holiday.)

 Ever since Robert and I got together, we’ve been stuck in transition.
 First, we’d traveled back and forth, an hour each way, splitting our time between both of our places.
 Then, I sold my apartment by the skin of my teeth and moved to Aarhus.
 But we just sort of haphazardly merged belongings and never established a proper home together because our medium term plan was to move to England, and we totally gave that a try and failed.
 Then we’d searched, and searched, and searched, and searched some more for our dream property, and came up empty handed.
 You have no idea the number of places we’ve been to see that never even hit the blog because I didn’t want to bore you with our never-ending house hunting woes.
 It was killing us!

-The thing is, small space living in modern Europe is the norm, so in reality there aren’t many seven room city centre properties to be found because most of them have been sub-divided.
+The thing is, with small space living in Europe being the norm, there aren’t many seven room city centre properties to be found because most of them have been sub-divided.
 We’d talked about an urban homestead and were leaning in that direction, but ultimately, Robert has come around to my idea that we’re apartment people, not house people.
 And if we should buy anything, it should be a big apartment in the city centre.

 The Magic Question

-Recently, one late afternoon over an elderflower cocktail on the balcony, Robert and I asked each other the most obvious question… “why in the hell are we so set on moving anyway?”
+Recently, one late afternoon over an elderflower cocktail on the balcony, Robert and I asked each other the most obvious question… “why are we so set on moving anyway?”

 The prospect of taking on a mortgage and having to renovate two to three bathrooms, plus a kitchen, plus the additional expenses associated with running a bigger property inspired the conversation that has completely altered the direction of our lives, for now.
 On balance, moving to a bigger place would not be a lifestyle upgrade, and so, small space living it is!